Find out how breast cancer might affect your fertility, and how you might preserve your fertility if you’re having treatment.

 Having FEC or AC doesn’t mean treatment definitely won’t affect your ovaries, but the risk is smaller.
 If you are over 40 there is a greater risk of fertility problems with any chemotherapy.

 Researchers are also looking into using hormone treatment to protect the ovaries from chemotherapy.
-This means having injections of hormones called luteinising hormone blockers (LH blockers), for example goserelin (Zoladex), while you are having chemotherapy.
+This means having injections of hormones called luteinising hormone blockers (LH blockers), for example goserelin (Zoladex), while you're having chemotherapy.

 The aim is that the LH blockers stop your ovaries working during the time you have treatment.
 Once you finish treatment you stop the injections and your ovaries start working again.
 The evidence so far is mixed and we need more research to find out whether this does preserve fertility.